Beyerlein House

 The Beyerlein House is a historic house at 412 W. 14th St. in Little Rock, Arkansas, USA.
-It is a 1½-story wood-frame structure, with a clipped-gable roof and a combination of weatherboard siding on the first floor, and half-timbered stucco in the gables.
-A porch projects from the right side of the front, with a low brick balcony and brick piers supporting squat posts, that support the gabled roof.
-The building's gables have exposed rafter tails in the Craftsman style.
+It is a 1½-story wood-frame structure with a clipped-gable roof, featuring weatherboard siding on the first floor and half-timbered stucco in the gables.
+A porch extends from the right side of the front façade, incorporating a low brick balcony and brick piers that support squat posts carrying the gabled roof above.
+The gables exhibit exposed rafter tails, characteristic of the Craftsman style.
 The house was built in 1917 to a design by Charles L. Thompson.

 The house was listed on the National Register of Historic Places in 1982 for its architecture.
 It is also included as a contributing building in a boundary increase of the Governor's Mansion Historic District, which is also listed on the National Register.